ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/current-roadmap.md

   `createStoryCard`/`updateStoryCard`/`deleteStoryCard` for cards.
 Never DOM automation — the current Plot Presets DOM path is too fragile for agent edits.
-- Resolve before writing: whether `updateAdventureState` merges or replaces a partial `state`, and the real shape of AI Instructions across the flat `Adventure.instructions` string and the `AdventureState.instructions` object.
+- Resolve before writing: whether `updateAdventureState` merges or replaces a partial `state`, and the exact write payload required for the UI-backed `AdventureState.instructions` value.
+The read path is resolved: state wins, with the flat `Adventure.instructions` string retained only as fallback.
 - Preview a structured change set before application by default.
 - Use stable IDs plus read-version preconditions to prevent stale overwrites.
 - Store an audit log and reversible before/after data for every applied change.